RG theory of spontaneous stochasticity for Sabra model of turbulence: Spontaneous stochasticity from a fixed-point RG attractor

 where we expressed $\rho = |\rho|e^{i\omega}$ and denoted the absolute value $C = |cq|$ and phase $\phi = \arg (cq)$.
 This asymptotic relation is verified in Fig.~\ref{figN1}, where the circles show the numerical averages $\big\langle |u_m(T)|^p \big\rangle$ for $m = 1,2$ and $p = 1,2$.
 By fitting this data with the RG eigenmode expression (\ref{eqRGN_2b}), where $\rho$ must be the same for different observables, we estimated the eigenvalue as

-Here the error bounds corresponding to variations in different measurements.
+This fitting is obtained by minimizing a suitable norm of the difference between the left- and right-hand sides of Eq.~(\ref{eqRGN_2b}) with respect to the unknown parameters $\langle O \rangle^{\infty}_{T,\mathbf{b},\mathbf{a}}$, $\rho$, $C$ and $\phi$.
+The error bounds in Eq.~(\ref{eqRGN_2d}) correspond to variations across different measurements.
 Solid lines in Fig.~\ref{figN1} show the right-hand sides of Eq.~(\ref{eqRGN_2b}) with the eigenvalue (\ref{eqRGN_2d}) and optimized values for $C$ and $\phi$.
 In all cases, the measured ensemble averages show very good agreement with the RG prediction for large $N$.
 It is noteworthy that $|\rho|$ in Eq.~(\ref{eqRGN_2d}) is close to unity, which explains the slow convergence in the ideal limit.

 Finally, we verify numerically the universality of the RG eigenvalue.
 We do this by considering a different regularization with different initial and boundary conditions.
-First, instead of the large-scale initial state $\mathbf{a} = (1,0,0,\ldots)$, we consider the ``rough'' initial condition in the form of geometric progression $\mathbf{a} = (z,z^2,z^3,\ldots)$, where $z = 2^{h}\exp(3i)$ with the H\"older exponent $h = 0.3$.
+First, instead of the large-scale initial state $\mathbf{a} = (1,0,0,\ldots)$, we consider the ``rough'' initial condition in the form of geometric progression $\mathbf{a} = (z,z^2,z^3,\ldots)$, where $z = 2^{-h}\exp(3i)$ with the H\"older exponent $h = 0.3$.
 We use the same boundary conditions as before with the final time $T = 1$.
 A typical dynamics is presented in Fig.~\ref{figN5}(a).
 The moments $\big\langle |u_1(T)| \big\rangle$ and $\big\langle |u_1(T)|^2 \big\rangle$ computed for different $N$ are shown in Figs.~\ref{figN5}(b,c).
 The solid lines present the asymptotic relations (\ref{eqRGN_2b}), where we used the same RG eigenvalue (\ref{eqRGN_2d}) and tuned prefactors and phases.

 Finally, let us consider a different regularization.
 We modify the LES model (\ref{eq1_5SGS}) by introducing the dissipation and noise at the last three shells as

 with the parameters $D = 1$ and $C = 0.1$.
 The DL-LES model in Eq.~(\ref{eq1_9b}) is modified respectively.
 For the new boundary conditions we take $b_{-1} = 2$ and $b_0 = 3$, and choose zero initial conditions.
 This system has blowup time $t_b \approx 0.61$ and we set the final time at $T = 0.9$; see Fig.~\ref{figN5}(d).
 The averages $\big\langle |u_2(T)| \big\rangle$ and $\big\langle |u_2(T)|^2 \big\rangle$ are presented in Fig.~\ref{figN5}(e,f).
 Solid lines show the RG asymptotics with the same RG eigenvalue (\ref{eqRGN_2d}).
 In all cases, we observe a good match of the RG eigenmode approximation with the numerical results for large $N$, confirming the universality of the RG eigenvalue.